junxit/us-congress-bills-109/metadata.md

 - 2006-05-10 — Introduced in House
 - 2006-05-10 — Introduced in House
 - 2006-05-10 — Referred to the House Committee on Financial Services.
+- 2006-05-16 — Referred to the Subcommittee on Financial Institutions and Consumer Credit.
+- 2006-05-19 — Subcommittee Hearings Held.
+- 2006-05-19 — Subcommittee on Financial Institutions and Consumer Credit Discharged.
+- 2006-05-24 — Committee Consideration and Mark-up Session Held.
+- 2006-05-24 — Ordered to be Reported (Amended) by Voice Vote.
+- 2006-06-19 — Placed on the Union Calendar, Calendar No. 282.
+- 2006-06-19 — Reported (Amended) by the Committee on Financial Services.
+H. Rept.
+109-506.
+- 2006-06-19 — Reported (Amended) by the Committee on Financial Services.
+H. Rept.
+109-506.